snayfach/MIDAS/docs/snvs.md

-## Overview
+## Single-nucleotide-variant prediction
-Use Bowtie2 to map metagenomic reads to a database of sequenced genomes.
+Use Bowtie2 to map metagenomic reads to a genome database and use Samtools to call SNVs and estimate allele frequencies.
-To increase throughput, PhyloCNV builds, and searches reads against, a database that only contains representative genomes from species that are present and abundant in your metagenome.

-This module has three main pipeline steps:
+This module has four main pipeline steps:
-* build_db: build bowtie2 database of genomes from abundant species
+* **build_db**: build bowtie2 database of genomes from abundant species
-* align: map reads to bowtie2 database
+* **align**: map reads to bowtie2 database
-* pileup: generate vcf file
+* **pileup**: generate vcf file
-* call: parse vcf file and call SNVs for each species
+* **call**: parse vcf file and call SNVs for each species

 ## Usage
 ```